-Hagley Park Prep has been granted three (3) months to meet the following requirements:
+Gems Of Tomorrow Nursery, Pre-School & Aftercare has been granted three (3) month to meet the following requirements:

-1. Develop a written Nutrition Plan that indicates that meals and snacks provided by the institution for the children enrolled meet the minimum recommended components for a balanced diet and substitutions are in place for children with special dietary needs.
+- 1. Ensure that a daily record of the infant's eating pattern is kept. - 2.
+Develop a written Nutrition Plan that indicates that meals and snacks provided by the institution for the children enrolled meet the minimum recommended components for a balanced diet and substitutions are in place for children with special dietary needs.

-Section Eight - Safety CATEGORY NI Α G N/A TIME GIVEN 8.1 Indoor Safety 8.1.1 Windows limit the enemings accessible to shildren to 2.5 inches 0.1.1 Windows limit the openings accessible to children to 3.5 inches.
-8.1.2 Guards present at the top and bottom of each stairway.
-Latches can be opened by adults but not by children.
+Section Eight - Safety CATEGORY NI Α G N/A TIME GIVEN 8.1 Indoor Safety 0 1 1 Mindows limit the apprings apposible to shildren to 2.5 inches 8.1.1 Windows limit the openings accessible to children to 3.5 inches.
+0.4.2 Guards present at the top and bottom of each stairway.
+Latches can be 8.1.2 opened by adults but not by children.
 8.1.3 Long strings and cords are inaccessible to the children.
 8.1.4 Electrical cords are placed where the children do not have access.
 8.1.5 Electrical outlets are placed within children's reach, but are appropriately covered with safety covers. ٧ 8.1.6 No electrical devices are located so that they can be plugged in by someone in contact with a water source, such as a sink, shower, tub or pool.
 8.1.7 Electric fans are inaccessible to the children.
-8.1.8 Where applicable smoke detectors are placed in each room as recommended by the Jamaica Fire Brigade.
-There is programme for maintenance of the system and checking of batteries.
-0.2.0 There is programme for maintenance of the system and checking of satterness 8.1.9 There are no lamps or open-flame devices in areas accessible to children.
+0.4.0 Where applicable smoke detectors are placed in each room as recommended by the Jamaica Fire Brigade.
+8.1.8 There is programme for maintenance of the system and checking of batteries.
+8.1.9 There are no lamps or open-flame devices in areas accessible to children.
 8.1.10 Guns, (loaded and unloaded, real or toy) and other weapons such as knives and cutting implements are not allowed on the premises.
 An exception is made for legal fire arm holders whose guns must not be exposed.
 8.1.11 Children can easily access all cupboards to child activity areas and manipulate these locks, but cannot access cupboards for adult material due to height or other placement feature.
 V Cleaning agents, chemicals and other toxic substances appropriately stored in labeled bottles, in locked cupboards that are inaccessible to children.
-Materials stored in appropriate areas away from equipment and away from 8.1.12 food storage areas. ٧ 8.1.13 Children are not permitted to play or otherwise be near bodies of water without an adult supervising.
-Children are either accompanied to toilets by staff or are in direct visual supervision by a staff member while using the toilet.
+Materials stored in appropriate areas away from equipment and away from 8.1.12 food storage areas. ٧ Children are not permitted to play or otherwise be near bodies of water without an adult supervising.
+Children are either accompanied to toilets by staff or are in direct visual supervision by a staff member while using the 8.1.13 toilet.
 Policy regarding supervision of children around bodies of water is discussed with all new staff members.
 8.1.14 Hot liquids are not used, stored or consumed by staff or other adults in child areas.